-- 4. Accusation No. 7076 was filed before the Board, and is currently pending against Respondent.
+4. Accusation No. 7076 was filed before the Board, and is currently pending against Respondent.
 The Accusation and all other statutorily required documents were properly served on Respondent on November 12, 2021.
-Respondent timely filed its Notice of Defense contesting the Accusation. - 5.
-A copy of Accusation No. 7076 is attached as exhibit A and incorporated herein by reference.
+Respondent timely filed her Notice of Defense contesting the Accusation.
+A copy of Accusation No. 7076 is attached as Exhibit A and incorporated by reference.